 Q: What are the expectations for an Honors Course?

-A: The student in an Honors class is expected to do a greater amount of work than is normally done in that year of Mathematics studies.
-The assumption is that a student who selects, with the approval of the department, an advanced section is willing to both approach the Math at a more sophisticated level and to devote additional time to study at home and at school.
+A: The student in an Honors class is expected to do a greater amount of work than is normally done in that year of of Mathematics or English studies.
+The assumption is that a student who selects, with the approval of the department, an advanced section is willing to both approach the topic at a more sophisticated level and to devote additional time to study at home and at school.
 Homework may take twice as much as a non-Honors student.
 Mathematics Honors students must be able to work independently as well as in groups.
 For more information, see Requirements of a Math Honors Student

 Q: What is covered in the required English Placement Test?